 Pack plenty of diapers if you have infants, as well as emergency and nighttime pull-ups for toddlers and preschoolers.
 Most campgrounds have flush toilets, but since you’re likely to be outdoors all day, improvising may be needed.
 Take along extra toilet paper for emergencies or bathrooms that may be out, along with hand sanitizer and moistened wipes.

 Because campfire or outdoor cooking is so much of the camping experience, be sure to let kids get involved in planning the menu.
 Let them pick out special snacks such as applesauce squeeze tubes or energy bars.
 Mix up your own custom trail mix, and stock your “chuck box” (your portable kitchen and pantry) with simple one-pot meals and hot breakfasts like oatmeal for fiber or eggs for good protein.

-Pack no-cook ingredients such as peanut-butter-and-jelly sandwich fixings for days of travel or backpack picnics.
+Pack no-cook ingredients such as peanut butter and jelly sandwich fixings for days of travel or backpack picnics.
 Supplement with cheese sticks, sturdy veggies like baby carrots and snap peas, lunchbox-sized apples or fruit leather.
 Have an end-of-the-day contest for the most creative campfire treats, such as roasted marshmallows sandwiched with bananas, chocolate-covered caramels and chocolate graham crackers.

-Activities and Fun
+Camping Activities and Fun

 Most days will likely be filled with hiking, swimming and sightseeing, followed by watching the sunset or moonrise and connecting stars into constellations at night.
 Two great investments: plastic playing cards that can survive rain and morning dew and headlamps that allow kids (and parents) to see where they’re going at night.
 If they don’t stay on your head, flashlights work just as well, hanging loosely around your neck with the light pointed forward.